chinfang/auto-jupyter-notebook/README.md

 # auto-jupyter-notebook

-This is a project about automatic generating jupyter notebook for OpenML dataset.
+This is a project about automatic generating Jupyter Notebook for OpenML dataset.